Guy Gibson: Death

 On 19 September, an order came through from Bomber Command for No. 5 Group to prepare for an attack on Bremen.
 Planes from No. 5 Group would be responsible for all aspects of the operation, including target illumination and marking and control of the raid.
 Cochrane, the AOC, would be responsible for tactics and route planning.
 As the day progressed, the weather forecast changed, and at 16:45 an order came through to change to the reserve targets at Rheydt and Moenchen-Gladbach.

 At the flight planning conference it was decided that three areas would be attacked simultaneously; they were designated as red, green and yellow.
 The red area was Rheydt town centre, where the attack would be fully controlled by a master bomber who would monitor the marking and coordinate the main force bombing.
 The tactics – dispersed marking – were untried and unrehearsed, and therefore would require expertise from the controller and markers.
 The announcement that Gibson would be the controller was met with general incredulity.
 It was assumed it would be regular controller from No. 54 Base Flight or a qualified one from No. 627 Squadron.
 Some suspicion started to circulate that the proposed complexity may have come from Gibson and his lack of experience in marking techniques.

 As Gibson did not have a regular navigator, one had to be found to fly with him.
-The first choice was ill, so Squadron Leader Jim Warwick was selected.
+The first choice (Charles Clark DFC) was ill, so Squadron Leader Jim Warwick was selected.
 He was the Station Navigation Officer and therefore screened from operations.
 There was also no serviceable Mosquito available at Coningsby for Gibson to use, so it was decided to use the reserve aircraft of No. 627 Squadron, located at RAF Woodhall Spa.
 Gibson and Warwick were driven over.
 When they arrived about 18:30, for unknown reasons, Gibson rejected the reserve aircraft KB213 and insisted on using the Mosquito B.XX KB267 instead.
 The crew who were expecting to fly in KB267 were unhappy with the change.
 As the two crews were performing different functions, the bomb loads had to be swapped.
 They took off at 19:51.